Prickly Pear Cactus

 Title: Texas Flag Barn

-Description: A painting of a country scene featuring an old family barn with the Texas flag painted on its roof.
+A original painting of a country scene featuring an old family barn with the Texas flag painted on its roof.
 The background has a distant tree line and a partly cloudy sky above.
 Part of the “Life in Texas” series of paintings.
-Hand-painted and signed by fine artist Teresa Bernard.
+Hand-painted and signed by Texas artist Teresa Bernard in the lower left-hand corner.

 Artist Comments